 Bioeconomy

-Bioeconomic production systems are highly complex: the substance flows and processes in agriculture, food industry and biomass conversion interact with each other and are highly variable.
+Bioeconomic production systems are highly complex: the material flows and processes in agriculture, the food industry and biomass conversion interact with each other in a wide variety of ways and are highly variable.

 Knowledge-based, temporally and spatially differentiated and automated